tomas-fryza/vhdl-course/labs/04-segment/README.md

    ![https://lastminuteengineers.com/seven-segment-arduino-tutorial/](images/7-Segment-Display-Number-Formation-Segment-Contol.png)

-    > The image above was used from a website: [How Seven Segment Display Works & Interface it with Arduino](https://lastminuteengineers.com/seven-segment-arduino-tutorial/).
+    > The image above was used from website: [How Seven Segment Display Works & Interface it with Arduino](https://lastminuteengineers.com/seven-segment-arduino-tutorial/).
     >

 <a name="part1"></a>